dreadwrr/Recentchanges-Linux/README.md

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python or build it into a binary with pyinstaller from the same release.
-All that has to be changed are a few scripts copied from the pyinstaller release.
-Or just built from the pyinstaller release

-I am now focusing on just linux and researching how I can reshape and retool recentchanges to be more responsive and adapt to modern approaches at gui distribution.
+now focusing on just linux and researching how I can reshape and retool recentchanges to be more responsive and adapt to modern approaches at gui distribution.